Virug01/Data-Visualisation-of-Merchadising/README.md

-This is the project of a Clothing store named as "Vrinda Store" where there are numerous of products for all types of age group and I made some insights from the given data to enhance the sale and i also prepared the dashboard to give better understanding to the client.
+This is the project of a Clothing store named as "Vrinda Store" where there are numerous of products for all types of age group and I made some insights from the given data to enhance the sale and I also prepared the dashboard to give better understanding to the client.